ed9w2in6/s1988068_UoE_MSc_Project_2020/README.md

 ```shell
 conda env create -f environment.yml
 ```
-Note that the environment are originally setup in the following system information:
+Note that the environment are originally setup in the following **system information**:

 > MacOS version: 10.15.6（19G73）
 > zsh 5.7.1 (x86_64-apple-darwin19.0)
 > conda 4.8.4

-You must adjust the environment accordingly if there any errors.
+You **MUST** adjust the environment accordingly **if there are any errors**.

 ### `src/`

-The directory `src/` contontains the main code used produce plots and to fit models, also a testing code to ensure environment is correctly set up.
+The directory `src/` contontains the **main code used produce plots and to fit models, also a testing code to ensure environment is correctly set up**.

 #### `src/main_EDA_and_Modelling.ipynb` and `src/r_environment_setup_test.ipynb`

-The Jupyter notebook file `src/r_environment_setup_test.ipynb` should be run to confirm the environment is correctly setup, it should be no errors and a plot of the hourly electricity consumption of the day 2014-04-30 should be plotted.
+The Jupyter notebook file `src/r_environment_setup_test.ipynb` should be run to **confirm the environment is correctly setup**, it should be no errors and a plot of the hourly electricity consumption of the day 2014-04-30 should be plotted.
-The Jupyter notebook file `src/main_EDA_and_Modelling.ipynb` contains all the codes ever used for producing the figures in the report, and all the models trained for the projects.
+The Jupyter notebook file `src/main_EDA_and_Modelling.ipynb` **contains all the codes ever used for producing the figures in the report, and all the models trained** for the projects.